-Even today, Hermann Glöckner is preceded by his distinctive reputation as an ‘artist’s artist.’
-At the same time, he stood in the shadows of the established masters of Classic Modernism, almost unnoticed in art history.
+Even today, German artist Hermann Glöckner (1889–1987) is preceded by his distinctive reputation as an ‘artist’s artist.’
+At the same time, he stood in the shadows of the established masters of classic Modernism, almost unnoticed in Art History.

-In the richly illustrated and exquisitely catalogue ‘Hermann Glöckner: A Master of Modernism’ examples of his early Tafelwerk (Panel Work) from the period between 1930 and 1935 are presented together with a group of his Modelli (Models) of the 1960s and 1970s, which can be understood as drafts for the large-format, sculptural folded works he conceived.
+In this richly illustrated and exquisite catalogue, examples of his early Tafelwerk (Panel Work) from the period between 1930 and 1935 are presented together with a group of his Modelli (Models) of the 1960s and 1970s, which can be understood as drafts for the large-format, sculptural folded works he conceived.

 For the first time, these central groups have become the subject of a focused art historical examination.
 Numerous vintage photographs demonstrate that Hermann Glöckner’s studio, which no longer exists, represented a unique space for thinking.